Mar 15, 2020 Every parent cannot wait until their child utters their first word. This typically happens around one year of age, but can happen sooner!

 My son was the opposite.
 He said “mama” first at around 9 months and then quickly followed that up with “dada” about three weeks later.
 But the topic of how children learn their first words and grammar is fascinating.

-Once my daughter was around the age of 2, we really saw her grammar and vocabulary expand.
-Even now, she says things that amaze me and I wonder what else she’s picking up (probably the things we don’t want her to remember, right?).
+Once my daughter was around the age of 2, we really saw her baby grammar and vocabulary expand.
+Even now, she says things that amaze me.
+I wonder what else she’s picking up (probably the things we don’t want her to remember, right?).

 Recent studies in France looked at how soon babies actually use grammar.
-If you have your own child, you know that kids start to play with phrases and sentences, but that their grammatical complexity and accuracy don’t develop for quite a while.
+If you have your own child, you know that kids start playing with simple phrases and sentences.
+Baby talk is the first step.
+Their grammatical complexity and accuracy don’t develop for quite a while.

-The study that was conducted found that “even before uttering their first words, babies master the grammar basics of their mother tongue.”
+The conducted study found that “even before uttering their first words, babies master the grammar basics of their mother tongue.”
 They found that eight-month-old French infants can distinguish “function words, or functors – e.g. articles (the), personal pronouns (she), or prepositions (on) – from content words – e.g. nouns (rainbow), verbs (to drive), or adjectives (green).”
-These words are frequently encountered because there are fewer of them, and they are placed before content words in languages such as English and French.

-They also went on to determine that babies learn content words at a slower rate and it varied even in children that were in the same family.
+They also found that babies learn content words more slowly, and it even varied in kids within the same family.
 The reason why?
-The study was inconclusive and stated that more research needed to be done to determine a cause.
+The study’s inconclusive results and the author’s statement that more research is necessary to determine a cause.

-The brain is an amazing organ in our bodies and the fact that so much research is being conducted to determine what we are inherently born with is fascinating!
+The brain is an amazing organ.
+The fact that there is so much research on determining what we are inherently born with is fascinating!

-If you are interested in learning more about this topic or topics similar to it, please let us at speech blubs know and we will write a blog!
+If you are interested in learning more about speech development, contact Speech Blubs or our speech and language pathologists and we will write a blog!